ecs-vlc/COMP6248/docs/coursework.md

 You do not need to reproduce all experiments in your selected paper, for example the authors may experiment with a new method that requires more GPUs than you have access to, but also present results for a baseline method (e.g. simple logistic regression), in which case you could elect to reproduce only the baseline results.
 It is sometimes the case that baseline methods are not properly implemented, or hyper-parameter search is not done with the same degree of attention.

-If available, the authors’ code can and should be used (authors of ICLR submissions are encouraged to release their code when they submit their work for review).
+If available, the authors’ code can be used (authors of ICLR submissions are encouraged to release their code when they submit their work for review).
 The methods described can also be implemented/re-implemented according to the description in the paper.
 This is a higher bar for reproducibility, but may be helpful in detecting anomalies in the code, or shedding light on aspects of the implementation that affect results.
+Note that if you do use the authors' code alone we will expect a significant amount of analysis and experimentation, whereas if you make your own implementation you would be expected to do less analysis and experimentation.

 ### Deliverables